 What is a Virtual Meeting?

-A virtual meeting is a real-time interaction between two or more people that are geographically separated using a video conferencing platform with integrated audio and video components.
+A virtual meeting is when two or more people, regardless of their location, use a video or audio platform to interact in real-time.
 This approach not only cuts out the travel costs and additional time associated with in-person meetings, but it still allows for face-to-face interactions, screen sharing and a sense of connectedness among attendees.

 How To Host a Virtual Meeting

-Now that you have a virtual meeting definition, you may be curious how to hold one.
+Now that you have a virtual meeting definition, you may be curious how to hold one and the meeting software you will need.
 Fortunately, Lifesize makes it easy to host a virtual meeting without a hitch.
 The following is a step-by-step guide to help you carry out a virtual meeting that is both organized and effective.
-While Lifesize Go lets you host free, unlimited calls with up to 8 participants using just your web browser, we will look at hosting virtual meetings on the Lifesize app and explore some of the additional features the app offers.
+While Lifesize Go lets you host free, with unlimited calls with up to 8 participants using just your web browser, we will look at hosting virtual meetings on the Lifesize app and explore some of the additional features the app offers.